R1. Instructional Strategies and Materials

 a.
 Deliver career development services through a combination of center-based and work-based learning experiences designed to assist students to attain:

-1. The academic, career and technical skills needed to achieve their career goals
+1. The academic, career and technical skills needed to achieve their short-term, mid-term, and long-term career goals

 3. The knowledge and skills to function as responsible citizens